Food in Turkey: Fall in love with these 8 Best Turkish Foods

 • If you would like ice, you can ask for it, but it isn’t guaranteed and it could be contaminated with parasites, especially in the summer.

 • Be careful with where you get meat and fresh/non-cooked food in the summer.
-There are more chances to get sick.
+There are more chances of getting sick because people don’t follow good hand-washing techniques.

-• Peelable fruit is also more hygienic than something that is already peeled for you.
+• Peelable fruit is more hygienic than something that is already peeled for you.

 • Most Turks will have soup before their main dish.
 Something light like ezogelin or lentil soup.